-In probability theory, when there is no prior information on the distributions of random variables, the principle of maximum entropy is applied.
-Then the realization probability of the MI of two random variables follows the "equivalence principle of information and probability" (Appendix 2); that is,
+In the field of probability theory, the realization probability of the MI of two random variables follows the "equivalence principle of information and probability"; that is,

-$$p(MI) = e^{-MI}, \quad MI = -\log p(MI)$$ (A104)
+$$p = e^{-MI}, \quad MI = -\log p$$ (A104)

-This principle can also be extended to the field of statistics, where we deal with a contingency table with known marginal frequencies.
+This principle also holds in the field of statistics.
 Here, we prove that MI is asymptotically equal to the logarithm of Fisher's p-value divided by the sample size.
 Our theorem in statistics is as follows.